Morse579/CSE_218_118_Fa20_Team_M/README.md

 <img src="https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_M/blob/main/images/overview.jpeg?raw=true" width="800">

 #### AR Features
-- **Custom storyline & multiple endings:** We designed a complete storyline with multiple possible endings for each cat.
-(TODO)
+- **Custom storyline & multiple endings:** The player acts as a cat shelter caregiver in the AR mode.
+When the player gets a new cat, they begin a subgame with a pre-designed storyline and an "outcome" that is determined by both the presets and player actions.
+All cats come with individual settings and background stories.
+Here is a detailed list of the possible outcomes:
+  - outcomes:
+    - Cat got happily adopted.
+    - Cat stayed at the shelter.
+    - Cat ran away from you and became the stray king/queen.
+    - Cat passed away.
 <img src="https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_M/blob/main/images/ar_storyline.jpeg?raw=true" width="800">

 - **Random generation of cat appearance, age, background:** A cat of random color, age and background will be generated in our database when users start the game.
 The difference of each cat might result in different stories and endings.
+  - cat default settings:
+    - Appearance.
+Cats with more popular breeds are more likely to be adopted (Outcome 1).
+    - Age: 0.5, 3, 15 years old.
+The old cat is very likely to pass away in the end (Outcome 4).
+    - Background story:
+      - stray cat
+      - spent their entire life at the pound
+      - ran away from their home
+      - recently abandoned by owner
+      - traveller cat
 - **Physical environment detection to place cats:** Our app is able to search for and detect real-world objects and surfaces though processing camera image in AR session.
 Therefore, users can place their cat in a "reasonable" position in the real world.
 - **Interaction including feeding, playing and decorating:** Users can feed or play with cats using various types of items, and also decorate their living space by placing different preset furnitures around.
 - **Hunger and mood level system:** We designed hunger and mood levels systems which will reflect the status of the cat after each user-cat interaction, and these different levels will cause different outcomes.